shenweichen/DeepCTR/docs/source/Model_Methods.md

 - **index**: Integer, index of layer.

 **Returns**
-A layer instance.
+- A layer instance.

 **Raises**
-ValueError: In case of invalid layer name or index.
+- **ValueError**: In case of invalid layer name or index.